 You can expect more of grilling if you have many short stints on your resume.
 Plus our antennas are alert if you leave a company in less than three months, and we know that the industry or company is expanding.

 More on leaving your job at So You Want to Leave a Job You Hate.

 We invite you in for one role, but we ask if you are interested in another.

 We will often do this.

-From our discussions in interview we may discover that you are a better fit for another company.
+From our discussions in an interview, we may discover that you are a better fit for another company.
 If we do not think you are appropriate for one role, based on what you have told us what you want – and what our client needs then we will not put you forward to that client.

-If we have other roles that will suit you, we may well talk to you about that role in interview, or call you and discuss it at a later date.
+If we have other roles that will suit you, we may well talk to you about that role in the interview, or call you and discuss it at a later date.